recursivetree/seat-info/documentation.md

 centered.

 ## URL Transformers
-To allow easier integration of links to custom targets, seat-info uses a transformer for all urls.
-The general schema for the url transformers is `schema:data`.
-There are different schemas for different uses.
+To allow easier integration of links to custom targets(other seat info articles,zkill, just to name a few ideas), seat-info uses a transformer for all urls.
+It takes in the url you specified in the markup(e.g. `seatinfo:article/1`) and turns it in the real url that links to that page (e.g. `http://my-seat-site.com/info/artice/view/1`).

+The general schema for the url transformers is `type:data`.
+Type represents the type of the url, e.g. is it a link to another article, to another website or to an image.
+Data is just additional data required for a type to get a working url.

-For compatibility reason, when the transformer can't find a schema, the unprocessed url is returned.
+For compatibility reason, when the transformer can't find a valid type, the unprocessed url is returned.
 This means you don't need to change anything after updating, but it will throw a warning.

 ### Absolute urls